01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

 2. Revamp your incentives.

-Incentivizing past clients to give you referrals can be an effective marketing tool.
+Incentivizing past customers to give you referrals can be an effective marketing tool.
 Gifts, nice emails, and sentimental nudges can motivate people to give out your name if they are memorable.

 3. Don’t neglect offline contact.

-While occasional emails should be an integral component of your long-term plan to stay in touch with past clients, offline interactions can also have a significant impact.
+While occasional emails should be an integral component of your long-term plan to stay in touch with past customers, offline interactions can also have a significant impact.

-Drop your past clients a Christmas card – this reminds them that you exist, and puts your company name out there yet again.
+Drop your past customers a Christmas card – this reminds them that you exist, and puts your company name out there yet again.

 These little touches are what keep your customers from forgetting about you completely, and prompt them to say positive things about you to others.